Jack Phillips (wireless operator): Early life

-Phillips was born on 11 April 1887 in Farncombe, Surrey.
-The son of George Alfred Phillips, a draper and Ann Phillips (née Sanders), Phillips' family originally came from Trowbridge, Wiltshire, from a lineage of weavers, but moved to Farncombe around 1883.
-Phillips lived with his five siblings, of whom only two twin sisters survived to adulthood, above a draper's shop – Gammons – which his father managed in Farncombe Street.
-Educated at a private school on Hare Lane, then St John Street School, Phillips sang as a choirboy at St John the Evangelist – Farncombe's church.
+Phillips was born on 11 April 1887 in Farncombe, Surrey, the son of George Alfred Phillips, a draper and Ann Phillips (née Sanders).
+His family originally came from Trowbridge, Wiltshire, from a lineage of weavers, but moved to Farncombe around 1883.
+Phillips was one of five siblings, of whom he and his two twin sisters, Elsie and Ethel, survived to adulthood.
+He grew up above a draper's shop – Gammons – which his father managed in Farncombe Street.
+Educated at a private school on Hare Lane, then St John Street School, Phillips sang as a choirboy at St. John the Evangelist Church.